yehdihouldanna/dhamet/Feautures_To_Add.md

 - Clean improve and modelise player's profile and stats.

-- Clean all the unsed pages.
+- Clean all the unused pages.

-- Update the documentation with images based on the actual game.
+- Update the documentation with images based on the actual game.[**..]

-- Add on first sign in tool tip tutorials on how to play the game.
+- Add on first sign in tool tip tutorials on how to play the game.[**..]

 - Add a chat functionnality so that the players can chat while playing.